Ruaha National park

 Ruaha National park is an outstanding safari park due to the fact the park showcases a crossover of East and Southern African species in terms of flora and fauna.
 One reason for the hordes of animals in Ruaha is the Great Ruaha River, a vital water source throughout the year but especially during the dry season.
 The reliability of the river owes much to the success of game drives in this destination, as animals congregate predictably on the long shores.

-Lion live here in large pride, often numbering over twenty individuals!
+Lion lives here in large pride, often numbering over twenty individuals!
 Leopard and cheetah love hunting on the open plains, while many smaller species are equally at home here – serval, caracal, civet, genet, and banded wildcat.
 Cheetah is remarkably common making seeing the three main cat species very likely – something that’s rare anywhere in Africa nowadays.

 Other mammals also thrive in Ruaha in abundance.
 The park’s elephant herds are absolutely humongous!
 Buffalo are plentiful too, as are zebra, giraffe, hippopotamus, and an exciting assortment of antelope species such as roan, sable, eland, impala, gazelle, reedbuck, hartebeest, klipspringer – and the largest population of greater kudu in all East Africa!
 Predators, in addition to the cats, include the black-backed jackal, spotted hyena, and (less common) striped hyena.
 The park is also an important area for wild dogs, hosting over a hundred dogs at last count.